Certificate of need: Criticism and legal cases

 Since new hospitals cannot be constructed without proving a "need", the certificate-of-need system grants monopoly privileges to already existing hospitals.
 Consequently, Alaska House of Representatives member Bob Lynn has argued that the true motivation behind certificate-of-need legislation is that "large hospitals are... trying to make money by eliminating competition" under the pretext of using monopoly profits to provide better patient care.
 A 2011 study found that CONs "reduce the number of beds at the typical hospital by 12 percent, on average, and the number of hospitals per 100,000 persons by 48 percent.
 These reductions ultimately lead urban hospital CEOs in states with CON laws to extract economic rents of $91,000 annually".

 In 2019, after being lobbied by Michigan's largest hospitals, the state's Certificate of Need Commission attempted to restrict the availability of CAR T-cell cancer therapy to only the largest (predominantly urban) hospitals by classifying CAR T-cell therapy a "new" provision of healthcare that required CON certification, until the legislature overrode the commission.
 Some political advocacy organizations have blamed CONs for the shortage of hospital beds during the COVID-19 pandemic in the United States.

 In 2020, residents of Kentucky seeking to open a new home care agency specifically for Nepali immigrants were denied a certificate of need by the state.
 The residents challenged the decision in federal court and ultimately, the Sixth Circuit Court of Appeals affirmed a trial court determination that the state's CON law was constitutional.
 In the summer of 2022, the residents filed a cert petition with the United States Supreme Court, arguing that the Fourteenth Amendment requires more meaningful review of restrictions on the right to engage in a common occupation than the current rational basis standard.
+However, the petition was denied.